RaghavM11/RaghavM11/README.md

 # RaghavM11
 😄 **I am open to**:

-- collaboration opportunities (on SLAM and differentiable Spatio-temporal represtantions for autonomous systems) and
+- collaboration opportunities (on SLAM and differentiable Spatio-temporal representations for autonomous systems) and
 - research positions

 📫 **Contact me by**: